 Three years ago, we embarked on a partnership with the University of North Texas (UNT) and its College of Education for Project SUCCESS.
-Under a five-year grant from the U.S. Department of Education, The Latino Family Literacy Project became the training arm of Project SUCCESS in Language and Literacy Instruction: A Title III National Professional Development Program.
-We have been fortunate to have excellent project partners including Dr. Rossana Boyd, the Project Director.
+Under a five-year grant from the U.S. Department of Education, The Latino Family Literacy Project became the training arm to engage ELL parents as part of Project SUCCESS in Language and Literacy Instruction: A Title III National Professional Development Program.
 Our main role is to train teachers and teachers-in-training to work with the families and parents at Carrollton-Farmers Branch Independent School District.

 After three years, the first research evaluations were presented at an Advisory Council Meeting in December.
 The results are remarkable.
-According to a summary of the data-driven evaluation study, which was conducted by researchers at UNT’s College of Education, the teachers viewed the Latino Family Literacy Project training workshops as very effective for teaching bilingual learners and improving language instruction for their students.
+According to an evaluation study, which was conducted by researchers at UNT’s College of Education, the teachers viewed the Latino Family Literacy Project training workshops as very effective for teaching bilingual learners and improving language instruction for their students.

 One teacher said she “loved the structure of the training, and the way that it encourages the parents to utilize their home language at the same time they are building skills in the new language.
 It’s a great way to encourage parents to grow and help their child.”